 What is OCIA?

-OCIA stands for “Oite of Christian Initiation of Adults.”
+OCIA stands for “Order of Christian Initiation of Adults.”
 It is the process by which adults and older children are introduced to beliefs and practices of the Catholic Church.
 It is an ancient rite of the Church and the manner in which individuals are initiated into the Church.

 Who should attend OCIA?